griphiam/markphilpot_com/content/2007/312_writers_on_strike_what_to_do.md

 Its hard not to come across as cult-like when discussing Firefly/Serenity.
 Maybe it really is a "you get it or you don't" type of reaction, but this had the potential to become one of the best TV series running if given the support it deserved.
 You would think studios would be looking at DVD sales of series' that they cut short and go,"hmmm... maybe if we had done the right kind of marketing/not fucked with the time slot/given it a time slot of death, then it might have succeeded..."

 Its hard to tell what their goals are sometimes.
-They are all looking for the next Seinfeld, Friends, Fraizer, et al. when not all shows fit that model.
+They are all looking for the next Seinfeld, Friends, Frazier, et al. when not all shows fit that model.

 <img src="http://upload.wikimedia.org/wikipedia/en/thumb/d/d5/Stargate_SG-1_Season_9_Title.jpg/250px-Stargate_SG-1_Season_9_Title.jpg" style="float: right" height="141" width="250" /><em>Stargate SG-1</em>
 Seasons: 10

 Who doesn't like a little Richard Dean Anderson love?
 The rapport between the main characters really is quite staggeringly good.
 Some great evolving plots, they kept stories going without being mundane.
-Some critize the Ori plot as weaker and a reason why it was stopped after its 10th season, but I actually thought it was good, and felt rushed to give it a conclusion.
+Some criticize the Ori plot as weaker and a reason why it was stopped after its 10th season, but I actually thought it was good, and felt rushed to give it a conclusion.
 There were lots of political and cultural undertones that made it a really good conflict.

 In any regard, I highly recommend this series if you were a fan of the original movie.
 You'll get quite a lot of mileage out of this show with ten full seasons to get through.